rares1609/rares1609.github.io/readme.md

 # GitHub

-The implementation of the game can be found at https://github.com/rares1609/LAMAS_Cheat
+The implementation of the game can be found at [this github repository](https://github.com/rares1609/LAMAS_Cheat).